 - Science (Combined or Triple pathways – the Head of Science will assess which course is appropriate)

 - Physical Education (GCSE or non-examined – to be decided by the Head of PE

 As Notre Dame is committed to languages, you will continue to study your current language, French or Spanish, at GCSE.
 You will select your current foreign language in your MFL Preference Block

 You may wish to be considered eligible to study a GCSE in Japanese.
-Your application will be based on factors such as having achieved a Grade 6 in French or Spanish by the Summer Term of Y9 and your overall attitude to learning and progress in other subjects.
+Your application will be based on your achievement in French or Spanish by the end of Y9and your overall attitude to learning and progress in other subjects.

 If you wish to study second foreign language you will see them listed in Preference Block 1 and 2.